MOSES * EGYPT * SPAETH

 The Repressed Information

-By means of reconsidering the identity and background of Moses, his fate and mystery, the books are bringing to light the replaced and repressed historic existence of this personality of early history, who to us represents the great man straddling the dividing line between history and prehistory and who even created this line himself.
+By means of reconsidering the identity and background of Moses, his fate and mystery, the books are bringing to light the replaced and repressed historical existence of this personality of early history, who to us represents the great man straddling the dividing line between history and prehistory and who even created this line himself.
 By this context the first volume of the series - commencing publication in 1999 - was named "The Suppressed Record" (C.A.
 Reitzel Publisher and Bookseller, Ltd., Copenhagen).
 Each of the five books of the series is an independent volume and can be read individually.

 All of these books of my Moses-series represent a new-orientation also with perspectives for research so far done in these fields - now being on its way into transformation.
 And in our religious learning and comprehension for the present, a cosmological insight will have to be included again.
 Together with his advanced initiation and education in Egypt many indications show that Moses carrying with him religious 'secrets' at the Israelite's Exodus from Egypt.
 Apparently, now is the time for many of the exciting questions in this relation to be solved and several enigmas will face their solution.